haryus/frontend-coding-exam/README.md

-Here's the updated version of the documentation with the addition of connecting the backend Laravel to the frontend using the `VITE_API_URL` environment variable.
+Here's the updated version of the documentation with the addition to use the admin account:

 ---